architecture-decomposition-framework/en/README.md

 # welcome-to-adf

-This repository contains files to generate the web page <LINK>.
+This repository contains files to generate the English web page.

 ## License